Louibens/PP5-Avenue_Louise/README.md

 ### Code

 - The testimonials carousel code and css are adapted from https://codepen.io/baahubali92/pen/BvdmLo
 - Following inital deployment, I had an issue where the css file was not updating in the dev environment.
 Tutor support advised to stop the dev environment, run collect_static and then do a hard refresh.
 This solution was not ideal as I like to add to css and then quickly view how the change looks.
-I found an alternate solution by commenting out     STATICFILES_STORAGE = 'custom_storages.StaticStorage' and     STATIC_URL = f'https://{AWS_S3_CUSTOM_DOMAIN}/{STATICFILES_LOCATION}/' and updating USE_AWS in env.py to False
+I found an alternate solution by commenting out     STATICFILES_STORAGE = 'custom_storages.StaticStorage' and     STATIC_URL = f'https://{AWS_S3_CUSTOM_DOMAIN}/{STATICFILES_LOCATION}/' and updating USE_AWS in env.py to False.
+This solution resulted in a few extra commits as I needed to remember to undo where I had commented out as the automatic deployment through Heroku would fail.

 ### Media